Holy Hour with Bishop Joensen

 Mondays 5:00 - 6:00 PM in the Cathedral.
 The Bishop attends as often as he is able.
 Includes exposition of the Eucharist, reflection, group prayer, quiet time and Benediction.
 Often livestreamed at facebook.com/dmdiocese

 You are welcome to pray near the tabernacle in St. Anne Chapel.
-Our church is open most daytime hours for this purpose.
+Our church is open most week days between 9am-4pm for this purpose.
 No adoration schedule is set at this time.

 Reconciliation / Confession